mdahardy/electric-scatter/projects/income-distributions/README.md

 * The following birth years are used to select races:
     * White: White (race) and non-Hispanic (ethnicity)
     * Black: Black (race) and non-Hispanic (ethnicity)
     * Hispanic: Any race, Hispanic ethnicity.
-This includes respondents who reported Mexican, Mexican American, Mexicano/Mexicana, Chicano/Chicana, Mexican (Mexicano), Puerto Rican, Cuban, Colombian, Salvadorian, Central/South American, Central American (including Salvadorian, South American, or other Hispanic origin.
+This includes respondents who reported Mexican, Mexican American, Mexicano/Mexicana, Chicano/Chicana, Mexican (Mexicano), Puerto Rican, Cuban, Colombian, Salvadorian, Central/South American, Central American (including Salvadorian), South American, or other Hispanic origin.

 * The following definitions are used are used for worker selections:
     * Worked full-time, year round: Respondents who reported working 50 or more weeks during the previous calendar year.